petarkabashki/pocket-commander/docs/pocketflow_centric_architecture_plan.md

     participant User
     participant TIF as TerminalInteractionFlow
     participant OAF as OverarchingAppFlow
-    participant AMF as ActiveModeFlow
+    participant AMF as ActiveAgentFlow
     participant GlobalCmd as GlobalCommand
-    participant ModeCmd as ModeCommand
+    participant AgentCmd as AgentCommand
     participant CCtx as CommandContext
     participant CIO as AbstractCommandInput
     participant CHO as AbstractOutputHandler